eReefs/ereefs.github.io/docs/about.md

 permalink: /about/
 ---

-# Overview

-Welcome to the eReefs Platform – an innovative initiative aimed at understanding, monitoring, modelling and safeguarding the Great Barrier Reef, one of the world's most iconic natural wonders.
+An innovative initiative aimed at understanding, monitoring, modelling and safeguarding the Great Barrier Reef, one of the world's most iconic natural wonders.

 From catchments and estuaries to reef lagoons and the open ocean, eReefs provides a comprehensive, integrated view of the reef.
 It operates using mathematical principles similar to a meteorological model, but instead of representing atmospheric conditions, it simulates coastal and marine waters across all depths.
 Through this, eReefs represents key elements such as tides, currents, marine heatwaves, nutrients, sediments, phytoplankton, coral, seagrass, and seaweed, providing important insights for reef conservation and management.